Bernardo-MG/library-maven-archetype-example/readme.md

 The project by default comes with a useful series of features:

 - Preconfigured POM to begin developing a new library fast.
-- Prepared for [Travis CI](https://travis-ci.org/), including configuration files and deployment scripts.
-Check the [Archetype documentation](http://docs.bernardomg.com/maven/library-maven-archetype) to find out more.
+- Prepared for [Github Workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows), including configuration files and deployment scripts.
+Check the [Archetype documentation](https://docs.bernardomg.com/maven/library-maven-archetype) to find out more.
 - Unit and integration tests suites ready to be run with [JUnit](http://junit.org) just by using the Maven test and verify commands.
 - A Maven site, using the [Docs Maven Skin](https://github.com/Bernardo-MG/docs-maven-skin), to contain the documentation, the Javadocs and several reports.
 - A bunch of useful files, such as readme, gitignore and gitattributes.